 -Turmeric: Powerful anti-inflammatory plus adds delicious flavor.

-Spinach or kale: particularly high in Vitamins A, C, and K, as well as magnesium and calcium.
+Spinach or kale: High in Vitamins A, C, and K, magnesium, and calcium.
 Also a good source of protein and omega 3.

-Discard the veggies or blend them up with some water for a soup (although it's incredibly tasty!).
+Discard the veggies or blend them up with some water for soup.

 Comment below if you’ve tried Vegan Mineral Broth